khozzy/hugo-blog/IDEAS.md

         Your analysis

   Custom (later):
-  Your form → captures email → sends to Beehiiv
+  Your form → captures email → sends to Segment.net
            → logs to Supabase
            → redirects to R2 signed URL
            → R2 Worker logs download completion